 When a family begins searching for senior living for an aging loved one, they are often unaware of how many options there are for financing care.
 While assisted living is a cost-effective solution, it is one that some of our nation’s veterans may have difficulty affording.
-Many veterans and their surviving spouses are unaware of a veteran’s benefit for senior housing.
-It is called the Aid & Attendance Benefit.
+Many veterans and their surviving spouses are unaware of this tax-free Veteran’s benefit for assisted living and senior housing.
+It is called the Veteran's Aid & Attendance Benefit.

 For an older adult who served in one of this country’s military branches and their surviving spouse, the veterans’ benefits for assisted living can help bridge the gap in financing care.

 But not every veteran or spouse is eligible.
 And navigating your way through the application process can be a bit challenging.
 We created this quick guide to answer your questions and help you better understand the process.

 A low-income veteran age 65 or older who served at least 90 days of active military service, at least one day of which was during an acknowledged period of war, and who was honorably discharged, or their surviving spouse, is eligible for a pension from the U.S. Department of Veterans Affairs (formerly called Veterans Administration).
 Some veterans are also eligible for an additional benefit, called Veterans Aid & Attendance.
 You may also hear it referred to as “the VA assisted living benefit” or “veterans elder care benefits.”
 See “Who Is Eligible for Assistance through the Aid & Attendance Benefit?” below for Veterans Aid & Attendance eligibility requirements.